mozilla/geckoview/consumer/docs/permissions.md

 ---
 # Working with Site Permissions

-When a website wants to access to a users device, it will send out a permissions request.
+When a website wants to access certain services on a user's device, it will send out a permissions request.
 This document will explain how to use GeckoView to receive those requests, and respond to them by granting or denying those permissions.

 ## The Permission Delegate